9 Beginner Steps To Planning A Successful Responsive Website Design

 When considering a website redesign, keep in mind that you don’t want to limit your website to just three sizes — desktop, tablet, and mobile.
 Instead, you’ll want your site to scale appropriately for screens of all sizes, no matter their dimensions.
 That’s what a media query accomplishes.

 3. Keep A “Mobile First” Mentality

-When designing a responsive website, start with mobile styles as your foundation and add on additional columns and styles with media queries.
+When designing a responsive website, start with mobile styles as your foundation and add additional columns and styles with media queries.
 This way, if someone lands on your site using a device or browser that does not support media queries, they will be able to see the mobile version of your site.

 This is considered best practice for a couple of reasons:

-- “Mobile first” design helps you focus on what really matters and account for limited screen real estate and limited attention spans.
+- “Mobile first” design helps you focus on what really matters and accounts for limited screen real estate and limited attention spans.
 Maybe that random image of a truck on a highway isn’t really necessary after all.

 - “Mobile first” design helps broaden your reach to devices that don’t support media queries.